markbrown/keplersballs/README.md

 same time raising objections from astronomers such as his own teacher, Michael Maestlin.

-Kepler died in 1630 after a short illness, in Regensburg in the then-named Holy Roman Empire.
+Kepler died in 1630 at the age of 59, in Regensburg in the Holy Roman Empire.
 He was buried in a Protestant churchyard that was subsequently destroyed during the Thirty Years' War.

 Relatively little is known about his balls.